IHE/ITI.Topologies/topologies.md

 Rather than expose internal networks and communities directly, a network could be designed to expose a single facade community to other networks with which it is interconnected.
 Such a community would have a single Home Community ID, different from those of the internal communities.
-The network gateways would therefore be responsible for aggregating information from all of the systems within, in order to appear as a single cohesive community to the outside.
+The network gateways would therefore be responsible for combining information from all of the systems within, in order to appear as a single cohesive community to the outside.

 A network offering a facade community must be able to act as a single community for all interactions.
-It must maintain a patient identity cross reference manager, so that patient identities across the internal communities can be aggregated into a single patient identity in the facade community.
+It must maintain a patient identity cross reference manager, so that patient identities across the internal communities can be combined into a single patient identity in the facade community.
-When it receives a document list query, it must be able to forward that query to all communities that are part of the facade, and aggregate the responses into a single unified response.
+When it receives a document list query, it must be able to forward that query to all communities that are part of the facade, and combine the responses into a single unified response.
 When it receives a message for delivery, it must be able to route the message to the appropriate community without using a home community id.

 The advantages of such an architecture is that it offers a simplified mechanism for interacting with the network for systems outside of the network, at the cost of complicating the network architecture.